updated 29 June 2026

 Startups are one of the big losers with the changes to the CGT discount.
 High-risk, high-return investors were incentivised by knowing the tax rate would be more appealing on an eventual exit.

-To somewhat appease the startup community [I would suggest], the Government is introducing a refund of PAYG Withholding on wages and fringe benefits tax paid for companies that make tax losses in their first two years of trading.
+To somewhat appease the startup community [I would suggest], the Government has announced a refund of PAYG Withholding on wages and fringe benefits tax paid for companies that make tax losses in their first two years of trading.

 food for thought